iHuGi/TodoList/README.md

 # TodoList
-A TodoList made in JavaFX with a lot of flexibility that includes viewing today´s appointments.
+A TodoList made in JavaFX with a lot of flexibility that includes viewing today's appointments.